JonnyPS/web-dev-environment/README.md

   - exports finished output to a different directory
 - Live reloading with BrowserSync
 - Integration of Nunjucks templating language to import JSON data in to HTML

+### Gulp tasks

+*Run **gulp watch** in the terminal to start browserSync, and watch for any changes to the sass, js or nunjucks templates* *The browser will refresh to render the new view upon any change*